Weierstrass factorization theorem: Motivation

 The two forms of the Weierstrass factorization theorem can be thought of as extensions of the above to entire functions.
 The necessity of additional terms in the product is demonstrated when one considers $\prod_n (z-c_n)$ where the sequence $\{c_n\}$ is not finite.
 It can never define an entire function, because the infinite product does not converge.
 Thus one cannot, in general, define an entire function from a sequence of prescribed zeroes or represent an entire function by its zeroes using the expressions yielded by the fundamental theorem of algebra.
+Instead, the theorem replaces these with other factors.